Museum Studies Online Certificate Program

 - Organizational development

-This program is useful for a wide-range of careers inside museums as well as those preparing for a graduate program in museum studies.
+The Museum Studies certificate program is useful for a wide-range of careers inside museums as well as those preparing for a graduate program in museum studies.

 - Collections Manager